 Since first developed, the Knapp Diabetes and Renal Food Charts have been recognized and have garnered state and national awards.

 - 1998: Awarded the Past President’s Award from the Texas Association of Hospital Auxiliaries

-- 2000: Included in the Excellence in Community Service Award the Knapp Diabetes Center received from the Texas Hospital Association
+- 2000: Included in an Excellence in Community Service Award that the Knapp Diabetes Center received from the Texas Hospital Association

 - 2000: Recipient of American Society of Directors of Volunteer Services Extraordinary Program Award for Community Outreach

-- 2010: American Hospital Association’s recognized Knapp as one of only four hospitals in the United States with its coveted Hospital Award for Volunteer Excellence (HAVE).
+- 2010: The American Hospital Association recognized Knapp as one of only four hospitals in the United States with its coveted Hospital Award for Volunteer Excellence (HAVE).